 You would not need to have worked for a continuous period of two years’ service in the following circumstances to claim unfair dismissal:

-- Where the dismissal is on the ground of pregnancy or maternity;
+- If your dismissal is on the ground of pregnancy or maternity.

-- Where the dismissal is on the ground of making a protected disclosure;
+- If your dismissal is on the ground of making a protected disclosure (whistleblowing).

-- Where the dismissal is on the ground that the employee brought proceedings to enforce a relevant statutory right;
+- If your dismissal is on the ground that you brought proceedings to enforce a relevant statutory right.

-- Where the dismissal is on the ground that the employee had alleged that the employer had infringed a relevant statutory right.
+- If your dismissal is on the ground that you alleged that your employer infringed a relevant statutory right.

-If the Employment Tribunal does not make an order for reinstatement or re-engagement, it will make an order for compensation which comprises a basic award and compensatory award.
-The basic award consists of the employee’s gross weekly salary subject to a cap multiplied by the complete number of years of service (subject to a maximum of 20).
-A multiplier of 0.5, 1 or 1.5 will be applied to the number of years that the employee was employed below the age of 22, between the age of 22 and 40 and 41 years and over, respectively.
-The compensatory award consists of an amount that the tribunal considers just and equitable in all the circumstances having regard to the loss suffered by the employee in consequence of dismissal in so far as that loss is attributable by the employer.
-The compensation may be reduced where it is found that the employee caused or contributed to the dismissal.
-There are other grounds for a reduction to compensation.
+If you do not wish to be reinstated or re-engaged, the Tribunal will make an award for compensation which comprises a basic award and compensatory award.
+The basic award consists of your gross weekly salary subject to a cap multiplied by the complete number of years that you worked (subject to a maximum of 20).
+A multiplier of 0.5, 1 or 1.5 will be applied to this depending on your age.
+The compensatory award consists of an amount that the tribunal considers just and equitable in all the circumstances having regard to the loss that you suffered in consequence of the dismissal in so far as that such loss is attributable by your employer.
+The compensation may be reduced if it is found that you caused or contributed to your dismissal.